New Seekers

 P.W.
 Botha visits Nelson Mandela in prison on 5th July.

-Mel Blanc, creator of the cartoon characters Bugs Bunny and Daffy Duck, dies on 10th July.
+Mel Blanc, creator of the cartoon characters Bugs Bunny and Daffy Duck, dies on 10th July, aged 81.
 The words "That's all folks!" are engraved on his tombstone.

 |